 Troy in Asia Minor, now modern Turkey, was the site of the Trojan war which was fought between the Greeks and Trojans for ten years (1194 to 1184 BC.).
 The Greeks could not penetrate the giant walls of Troy or force a surrender.
-So, after ten years the Greeks withdrew from battle and left behind an enormous wooden horse statue as a tribute.
+So, after ten years, the Greeks withdrew from the battle and left behind an enormous wooden horse statue as a tribute.

 Laocoön tried to persuade the Trojan leaders not to bring the giant horse trophy inside the city walls of Troy.
 The giant wooden horse left behind by the Greeks looked like a gift to the Trojans, and they believed the Greeks had withdrawn from battle to return to their homes.
 The goddess Athena, who was the patron Goddess of the Athenians and protector of the Greeks during the Trojan War, brought forth from the sea two great serpents to kill Laocoön and his two sons, to prevent the priest from saving Troy.

-Without Laocoön to warn the city of Troy, the Trojans misinterpreted this omen of the great serpents killing Laocoön and his two sons, and assumed the horse to be a tribute from the Greeks and brought it into the city, past all their defences.
-At night after the Trojans celebrated their supposed victory and had fallen asleep, Ulysses and his best Greek soldiers came out from inside their hiding place in the giant horse, opened the gates to the Greek army which had sailed back in secret.
+Without Laocoön to warn the city of Troy, the Trojans misinterpreted this omen of the great serpents killing Laocoön and his two sons, and assumed the horse to be a tribute from the Greeks and brought it into the city, past all their defenses.
+At night after the Trojans celebrated their supposed victory and had fallen asleep, Ulysses and his best Greek soldiers came out from inside their hiding place in the giant horse, opened the gates to the Greek army, which had sailed back in secret.
 Having gained entry into the city, the Greeks defeated the Trojans.

 The Laocoön sculpture was first documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
 It was commissioned by the emperor in the first century A.D. and made by sculptors from Rhodes as a copy of a bronze Greek original from the 2nd century B.C.

 The Laocoön sculpture was buried and lost during the turbulent times at the end of the Roman Empire.
 It was rediscovered in 1506 near the Domus Aurea of Nero.
 When the statue was discovered in a vineyard, Pope Julius II was informed.
-The Pope was an enthusiastic classicist and sent his court artist, Michelangelo to determine its worth and supervise the unearthing of the statue.
+The Pope was an enthusiastic classicist and sent his court artist, Michelangelo, to determine its worth and supervise the unearthing of the statue.
 The statue was placed on public view in a niche in the wall of the Belvedere Garden at the Vatican, which is now part of the Vatican Museums

-This heroic nude with powerful muscular and accurate anatomical detail was much admired by many Renaissance artist and influenced many of their work.
+This heroic nude with powerful muscular and accurate anatomical detail was much admired by many Renaissance artists and influenced many of their work.
 Michelangelo made many drawings of the Laocoön and His Sons.
 Michelangelo started working on his Vatican frescoes in the Sistine Chapel just two years after studying this statue.

 The Influence of the Laocoön

-The influence of the Laocoön is evidenced in many of Michelangelo’s sculptures, such as the “Rebellious Slave” and the “Dying Slave”, created for the tomb of Pope Julius II.
-Another critical Renaissance painter, Raphael used the face of Laocoön for his portrait of Homer in his Parnassus painting in the Raphael Rooms, expressing blindness rather than pain.
+The influence of the Laocoön is evidenced in many of Michelangelo’s sculptures, such as the “Rebellious Slave” and the “Dying Slave,” created for the tomb of Pope Julius II.
+Another critical Renaissance painter, Raphael, used the face of Laocoön for his portrait of Homer in his Parnassus painting in the Raphael Rooms, expressing blindness rather than pain.

 The sculpture also influenced many French artists when it was seized and taken to Paris by Napoleon Bonaparte after his conquest of Italy in 1799.
-It was installed in a place of honour in the Musée Napoléon at the Louvre for nearly 15 years.
+It was installed in a place of honor in the Musée Napoléon at the Louvre for nearly 15 years.
 Following the fall of Napoleon, it was returned by the Allies to the Vatican in 1816.

 Homer does not mention the story of Laocoön in his telling of the story of Troy, but it was the subject of a tragedy, now lost, by Sophocles and was cited by other Greek writers.
-The most famous account is in Virgil’s Aeneid where Laocoön was a priest of Poseidon or Neptune for the Romans, was killed with both his sons after attempting to expose the ruse of the Trojan Horse by striking it with a spear.
+The most famous account is in Virgil’s Aeneid, where Laocoön was a priest of Poseidon or Neptune for the Romans, was killed with both his sons after attempting to expose the ruse of the Trojan Horse by striking it with a spear.